zooxo/SW15S/README.md

 Other keys:
   g       Quit
-  /|5     Edit program (with LINE EDITOR)
+  / 5     Edit program (with LINE EDITOR)
   *       Edit program name (with LINE EDITOR)
   +       Insert new (user) program (named NEW with NOP command)
   -       Delete (user) program - (intrinsic programs cannot be deleted!)
-  STO|RCL Copy|Paste program to selected program (overwites!)
+  STO RCL Copy|Paste program to selected program (overwrites!)
   SQRT    Jump to physical constants
   EXP-TAN Fast decade access: Jump in 10% steps

 There are "special sections" (reserved names) in the program memory:
-  FNA-FNE Used for five math functions to examine/calculus/plot in CALC A1-D4   Cell names/programes used in RACK cXY     Physical constants (see below)
+  FNA-FNE Used for five math functions to examine/calculus/plot in CALC A1-D4   Cell names/programs used in RACK cXY     Physical constants (see below)

 Conditions and loops in programs: